Search API Connector Documentation

 Import GitHub Data to Google Sheets

 In this guide, we’ll walk through how to pull data from the GitHub API directly into Google Sheets, using the API Connector add-on for Google Sheets.
-We’ll first handle authentication, and then set up a request to pull in code repository details from GitHub to your spreadsheet.
+We'll first handle authentication, and then set up a request to pull GitHub data to your spreadsheet.

 There are 2 ways to connect to the GitHub API: